pytorch/executorch/examples/demo-apps/android/LlamaDemo/README.md

-# Welcome to the ExecuTorch LLaMA Android Demo App
+# Building ExecuTorch LLaMA Android Demo App

 This app demonstrates the use of the LLaMA chat app demonstrating local inference use case with ExecuTorch.